haisummers/research/README.md

 # Requirements

-This code was developed in Matlab and will require the use of version R2017a or newer to run.
+This code was developed in Matlab R2017a and will require this version or newer to run.
 Outputs are written in an .xlsx format and will need Microsoft Excel to open.

 •	Basic Replication

-These instruction will generate results for the 1,011 locations analyzed in the analysis (results of Supplemental Table 11).
+These instructions will generate results for the 1,011 locations analyzed in the analysis (results of Supplemental Table 11).
 Download the "Indoor Cannabis Analysis.zip" and extract all files.
-Open the “indoor_cannabis_all_locations.m” and run.
-As is, the file will run all 1,011 locations and print results to an Excel File title "Outputs.xlsx" that will be generated in the root folder upon completion.
+Open the “indoor_cannabis_all_locations.m” in Matlab and run.
+As is, the file will run all 1,011 locations and print results to an Excel File title "Outputs.xlsx" that will be generated.
+The "Outputs.xlsx" file will be generated in the root folder where the "indoor_cannabis_all_locations.m" is located.
 Printed in the file are TMY3 file name, city name, state, greenhouse gas emissions (kg CO2-eq/kg- dried flower), electricity (kWh/kg-dried flower), and natural gas required (MJ/kg-dried flower) for all locations.
 "ResultsFromManuscript.xlsx" is provided for reference, these are the results generated from the original analysis for all locations.

 •	Supporting Files